 If you could call ahead and make sure they have GF pizza, it would probably be pretty good as this place is known for some of the best pizza in Naples and there is frequently a long wait.
 However, my “gluten free pizza” was a little disappointing and looked like this…

-UPDATE: There is a spin-off, rival location on the lungomare that has gluten free pizza!
+UPDATE: There is a spin-off, second Sorbillos location on the lungomare that has gluten free pizza!
 Cassandra of Travel Italian Style and I headed there to investigate.
 I’m happy to confirm, the rumors are true… and the pizza is delicious!
 It was hot and doughy, not too crispy.
 Sorry no picture, we took our pizzas to go and ate them on our laps.

 I know, I know, Rossopomodo is a chain restaurant and not considered as authentic.
 There are two locations in the downtown area though.
 If you find yourself in a pinch or hungry during riposo, this place will probably still be open.
 One of the locations is right on the water along the lungomare.